Spring 2021 Operational Plan Update

-The following information is provided as a guide regarding CGTC’s Fall 2020 operational plan.
-We look forward to welcoming back faculty, staff, and students to our campuses and centers this fall.
+The following information is provided as a guide regarding CGTC’s Spring 2021 operational plan.
+We look forward to welcoming faculty, staff, and students to our campuses and centers this Spring.
 Our goal is to move forward safely and responsibly to deliver on our workforce development mission while minimizing the risk for our students, faculty, and staff.

-Will fall semester classes be on-campus or online?
+Will Spring semester classes be on-campus or online?

 Students will have the choice of flexible delivery options for most courses, including on-campus classes, hybrid (partially remote and partially on-campus) classes, or fully remote (online) classes.
 To accommodate appropriate physical distancing, we will prioritize certain classes for in-person delivery, such as lab-intensive and clinical courses that require physical interaction and on-site equipment.